Sendil239/Sendil_Balan-SDK/README.md

 - Import modules "from movieSDK import Movies and from movieFilters import Filters" and start hitting APIs
 - Please read through the [desgin.md](./design.md) for more details of the APIs
 - A sample test file ([moviesTest.py](./moviesTest.py)) is provided with basic syntaxes and details of how to use the SDK.

+## Enhancements:
+- Authorization and validation modules can be made loosely coupled so that it can be used when adding other modules.